Where is the suprachiasmatic nucleus?

 In Drosophila, the timekeeping of the circadian clock appears to be controlled by a cycle of gene expression that has an ingenious negative feedback mechanism built into it.
 Cells in the suprachiasmatic nuclei of Drosophila produce two proteins called Clock and Cycle.
 Clock and Cycle bind together and act to promote the expression of two genes called period (per) and timeless (tim).
 This aspect of the cycle occurs at night when there is little light in the environment.
-The protein products of these two genes, Per and Cry, then bind together and proceed to inhibit the actions of Clock and Cycle, an action which in turn suppresses the production of Per and Cry.
-Gradually, however, the Per and Cry proteins begin to break down.
-When Per and Cry degrade fully, Clock and Cycle are free to act again; they go back to promoting the expression of per and cry, starting the cycle anew.
+The protein products of the per and tim genes, Per and Tim, then bind together and proceed to inhibit the actions of Clock and Cycle, an action which in turn suppresses the production of Per and Tim.
+As the sun rises, however, the Per and Tim proteins begin to break down.
+When Per and Tim degrade fully, Clock and Cycle are free to act again; they go back to promoting the expression of per and tim, starting the cycle anew.
 The process consistently takes around 24 hours to complete before it repeats.
 Thus, it is thought that this cycle of gene expression is what acts as the molecular clock in Drosophila suprachiasmatic nucleus cells.